Peace Corps Master's International MBA

-- PCMI students then fulfill 27 months of Peace Corps service (3 months of training in country followed by 24 months of service).
+- You'll then fulfill 27 months of Peace Corps service (3 months of training in country followed by 24 months of service).

-- Upon completion of service, MBA PCMI students return to the Monterey Institute campus for one final semester, either in Fall or Spring.
+- Upon completion of service, you'll return to the Monterey Institute campus for one final semester (in most cases), either in fall or spring.

 The Peace Corps Assignment